-Both the current and last academic year have seen a significant change in the Leadership with three new members of the team (One Deputy Headteacher and two Assistant Headteachers) who are leading on the schools three-year Pupil Premium strategy.
+Since 2022-3, there have been a significant changes in the Leadership with three new members of the team (One Deputy Headteacher and two Assistant Headteachers) who are leading on the schools three-year Pupil Premium strategy.
 This plan has been outlined above in the strategy statement and we hope that it will provide a sharper focus on the marginal gains that can be made within the classroom and in supporting our most disadvantages pupils, whilst retaining the excellent approaches already proven to be successful in addressing barriers to learning and individual intervention work that has been successful in previous years.